dalleyg/pyrseus/README.md

 Full Documentation
 ------------------

-For full documenation, see the [Pyrseus Documentation](https://pyrseus.readthedocs.io/).
-It includes installation instructions, a detailed summary of all of the executor plugins, guidance for writing your own plugins, API documenation, and several notebooks showing example use cases.
+For full documentation, see the [Pyrseus Documentation](https://pyrseus.readthedocs.io/).
+It includes installation instructions, a detailed summary of all of the executor plugins, guidance for writing your own plugins, API documentation, and several notebooks showing example use cases.